zionsg/getmail/README.md

-Simple Dockerized PHP application that uses [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) to retrieve body of the most recent email in inbox matching a subject pattern.
+Simple Dockerized PHP application that uses [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) to retrieve body of the most recent email in an inbox matching a subject pattern.

 Paths in all documentation, even those in subfolders, are relative to the root of the repository.
 Shell commands are all run from the root of the repository.